Clayton-Tso/First-Vnet-Conifguration/README.md

 Where do you copy it? /ETC/ANSIBLE/
 - _Which file do you update to make Ansible run the playbook on a specific machine?
-How do I specify which machine to install the ELK server on versus which to install Filebeat on? i had all the playbooks created and saved in /etc/ansible/, with the pentest.yml file specifially design for the 3Vms. as for the Elk serer, the elk.yml was designed to install ELk into the server while filebeat-playbook.yml and metricbeat-playbook.yml was designed to install in the programs into the ELk server with intentioned to capture logs and monitors system status for the 3VMs.
+How do I specify which machine to install the ELK server on versus which to install Filebeat on?

+I had all the playbooks created and saved in /etc/ansible/, with the pentest.yml file specifially design for the 3Vms. as for the Elk serer, the elk.yml was designed to install ELk into the server while filebeat-playbook.yml and metricbeat-playbook.yml was designed to install in the programs into the ELk server with intentioned to capture logs and monitors system status for the 3VMs.

 Which URL do you navigate to in order to check that the ELK server is running? http://20.51.104.15:5601/app/kibana#